Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Discussion

+Due to limitations in theory, observation, and experimental data, a number of simplifying assumptions had to be made.
+Below we list the ones we consider the most impactful on our results.

-\item Incomplete or missing line lists represent a major limitation of this study.
-Some species that we found to potentially occur in appreciable abundances in HRE atmospheres, yet lack short-wave opacities, are acetylene (C$_2$H$_2$) and methane (CH$_4$).
-Both gases occur exclusively under highly reducing conditions (\dIW{}$\lesssim$ -3), with the latter emerging only in cooler atmospheres (\tirr $\lesssim$ 1500 K).
-Acetylene may, however, become a dominant absorber in heavy atmospheres (\logvmf$\geq$1), but opacity data below 1 \micron are missing (Fig. \ref{fig:opacities}), meaning its inclusion would result in a spurious greenhouse effect (see Appendix \ref{apx:acetylene_worlds} for more details).
-Complete opacities of important species in heavy, reduced atmospheres is required.
-Additionally, S$_2$, achieving mixing ratios of up to $10^{-2}$ in oxidised and sulphur-rich atmospheres (see Fig. \ref{fig:atmospheric_structure}, C3), has no available line lists; the implications of its absence are therefore challenging to estimate.
-However, it is usually superseded in abundance by the strong absorbers CO$_2$ and SO$_2$, and thus its influence may be only of secondary order.
-Many species are only available for lower temperatures on DACE, most importantly SO$_2$ which only extends up to 1900 K, and H$_2$O only up to 2900 K. To eliminate these biases, the available line lists have to be extended via experimental and theoretical means, and evaluated over the whole pressure-temperature range of HRE atmospheres.
+Incomplete or missing line lists represent a major limitation of this study.
+Some species occur in appreciable abundances in HRE atmospheres, yet lack short-wave opacities, for example acetylene (C$_2$H$_2$) and methane (CH$_4$).
+Both gases occur exclusively under highly reducing conditions (\dIW{}$\lesssim$ -3), with the latter emerging only in cooler atmospheres (\tirr $\lesssim$ 2000 K).
+Acetylene may, however, become a dominant absorber in massive atmospheres (\logvmf$\geq$1), but opacity data below 1 \micron are missing (Fig. \ref{fig:opacities}), meaning its inclusion would result in a spurious greenhouse effect (see Appendix \ref{apx:acetylene_worlds}).
+Complete opacities of important species in massive, reduced atmospheres is required.
+To eliminate these biases, the available line lists have to be extended via experimental and theoretical means, and evaluated over the whole pressure-temperature range of HRE atmospheres.